payara/Payara-Community-Documentation/build-instructions/build-instructions.md

 ```Shell
 mvn clean install -DskipTests
 ```
-This will cut out all build tests so will save quite a bit of time but may result in a buggy build.
+This will cut out all build tests so will save quite a bit of time.